soham06/team08-PetPal/server/README.md

 `Response`: "Successfully deleted task" if the task is deleted

+**`GET /events/:userId`** - gets a list of events for a given user

+`Request`: `/events/:akhsjfbkaaacjn`

+`Response`: List of all events for the given user

+**`POST /events/:userId`** - creates a new event for a given user

+`Request`:

+    {
+        "description": "test event",
+        "startDate": "March 1, 2025",
+        "endDate": "March 1, 2025",
+        "startTime": "2:00PM",
+        "endTime": "5:00PM",
+        "location": "123 Test Ave"
+    }

+`Response`: Created event for the user

+**`PATCH /events/:eventId`** - updates an existing event for a given user

+`Request`:

+    {
+        "description": "test patching event",
+        "startDate": "March 1, 2025",
+        "endDate": "March 1, 2025",
+        "startTime": "2:00PM",
+        "endTime": "5:00PM",
+        "location": "123 Test Ave"
+    }

+`Response`: Updated event for the user

+**`DELETE /events/:eventId`** - deletes an existing event for a given user

+`Request`: No request body needed

+`Response`: "Successfully deleted event" if the event is deleted

 **`GET /pets/:userId`** - gets a list of pets for a given user

 `Request`: `/pets/:akhsjfbkaaacjn`